-GRID ON
+GRID ON/OFF

-1. Left-click the GRID button in the Status Bar to turn ON the GRID option.
-(Notice in the command prompt area, the message "<Grid on>" is also displayed.)
+1. Left-click the Grid Display button in the Status Bar to turn OFF the GRID option.
+Click again to turn ON the Grid Display.

 2. Move the cursor inside the graphics window, and estimate the distance between the grid points by watching the coordinates display at the bottom of the screen.